GHPen/eyes-and-ears-alt/README.md

 ![](screenshots/footnote.png)

-Or only available in the table of contents and index, as in the Clairnote version.
+...or only available in the table of contents and index, as in the Clairnote version.

-##### Built-in PDF outline/bookmarks for easy navigation
+#### Built-in PDF outline/bookmarks for easy navigation

 ![](screenshots/pdfoutline.png)

-##### Bass clef version of the book also available
+#### Bass clef version of the book also available

-For those who would like more practice in reading the bass clef
+For those who would like more practice in reading the bass clef.

 ![](screenshots/bass.png)